 Revenue Recovery

 Every general dental practice diagnoses more treatment than it schedules.
 The clinical exam finds a crown that needs replacing, a quadrant of perio, three composites.
 The treatment coordinator presents the plan.
 The patient says they need to think about it.
-And then — in most practices — nothing happens until that same patient shows up six months later for hygiene, with the original treatment plan still sitting in the system unscheduled.
+Then — in most practices — nothing happens until that same patient shows up six months later for hygiene, with the original plan still sitting in the system unscheduled.

 What "unscheduled treatment" actually means